Easy in Grand Canyon North Rim

 Cape Final Trail.
-This 2-mile gravel path follows an old jeep trail through a ponderosa pine forest to the canyon overlook at Cape Final with panoramic views of the northern canyon, the Palisades of the Desert, and the impressive spectacle of Juno Temple.
+This 4-mile (round-trip) gravel path follows an old jeep trail through a ponderosa pine forest to the canyon overlook at Cape Final with panoramic views of the northern canyon, the Palisades of the Desert, and the impressive spectacle of Juno Temple.
 Easy.
 Trailhead: dirt parking lot 5 miles south of Roosevelt Point on Cape Royal Rd., Grand Canyon National Park, AZ, 86023.

 Cape Royal Trail.
 Informative signs about vegetation, wildlife, and natural history add to this popular 0.6-mile, round-trip, paved path to Cape Royal; allow 30 minutes round-trip.
 At an elevation of 7,685 feet on the southern edge of the Walhalla Plateau, this popular viewpoint offers expansive views of Wotans Throne, Vishnu Temple, Freya Castle, Horseshoe Mesa, and the Colorado River.
 The trail also offers several nice views of Angels Window.
 Easy.
 Trailhead: end of Cape Royal Rd., Grand Canyon National Park, AZ, 86023.